Tattoo designs

 Shellfish

 Shellfish and shells are a recurring feature of Polynesian tattoos, and in particular the turtle shell, a very important animal in Polynesian culture.
-The tortoise shell symbolizes longevity, well-being, fertility and peace.
-Shells and sea shells symbolize in a wider sense protection, a shield and intimacy.
+The tortoise shell symbolizes longevity, well-being, fertility, and peace.
+Shells and sea shells symbolize in a wider sense protection, a shield, and intimacy.
+They also signify the journey of life, echoing the migration routes of ancient Polynesians across the vast ocean.

 The Meaning of Polynesian Tattoos - Shellfish